uw-drupal/uw/README.md

 ### Expanded Footer Menu

 If you'd like a nested footer menu similar to the one found on UW Homepage:

 1. Create a new menu at /admin/structure/menu
 2. Add 5 or 6 parent items and nested child items:
     * Parent Item One
         * Child item A
 	* Child item B
 	* Child item C
     * Parent Item Two
         * Child item D
         * Child item E
         …
-3. Add your new menu to the "Footer Nav" region at /admin/structure/blocks
+3. Add your new menu to the "Footer Nav" region at `admin/structure/blocks`

-See "UW-ME-README.txt" in the themes folder for additional instructions on installing the header and footer menus which appear on the UW Homepage.
+See "UW-MENU-README.md" in the themes folder for additional instructions on installing the header and footer menus which appear on the UW Homepage.

 ## Further Changes and Customizations